TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 4) click on the details button to configure the Prometheus endpoint.
 5) In the device Status Group click on "Sender Thing List" and then "New Thing"
+6) in the "Thing to Export" select "My Relay" and add some "Properties to send" (i.e KPI1, QKBSent, QSQueued)
+7) By defaul the thing is disabled, uncheck "Disabled" and you are done
+8) Go back and open the "Connectivity" group.

 ## Chapter 7 - Communication between Plugins